Silo // 2024

 Reign in the fragmented setup steps and streamline it to be cohesive and smooth.

-Utilize tried and true onboarding practices, harness familiarity and simplicity.
+Utilize tried and true onboarding practices, harness familiarity, and prioritize simplicity.

-A bird’s eye view of the end-to-end experience allowed me to validate the workflow with my team and understand the scope of design in a bit more detail.
+Map out the journey.
+Capturing the entirety of the experience served as a crucial tool to validate the workflow with my team and understand the scope of design.

 Preliminary concepts